Nuclear reactor: Current technologies

 These use fuel molded into ceramic balls, and then circulate gas through the balls.
 The result is an efficient, low-maintenance, very safe reactor with inexpensive, standardized fuel.
 The prototypes were the AVR and the THTR-300 in Germany, which produced up to 308MW of electricity between 1985 and 1989 until it was shut down after experiencing a series of incidents and technical difficulties.
-The HTR-10 is operating in China, where the HTR-PM is being developed.
-The HTR-PM is expected to be the first generation IV reactor to enter operation.
+The HTR-10 prototype began operation in China in 2003, where it was subsequently developed into the HTR-PM.
+In 2021 the HTR-PM became the first Generation IV reactor to begin operation, and the first to enter commercial use in 2023.